+ı 1 1 I I 1 1

 Discussion of Behavior Lunch Detention(s) Afterschool Detention (s) Saturday Detention Loss of Computer Privileges In-School Suspension Admin.
 Prerogative

 Tardiness ✓ (6) ✓ (12+)

 Truancy ~

 Disruptive Lunchroom Behavior V 2nd & Subsequent

-Profanity/Obscene Gestures ~
+Profanity/Obscene Gestures V

 Disruptive Behavior/ Removal from class V ~

-Hallway infractions ~ V ~
+Hallway infractions ~ v V

 Computer/Cell Phone Infractions 2 nd Offense & Subsequent 1 st Offense & Subsequent

-Public display of affection ~ 2 nd & subsequent
+Public display of affection V 2 nd & subsequent

 Failure to comply V ~

-Assault ~ (/) ~
+Assault v (v) ~

-Theft V ~
+Theft v ~

-Damaging Property ~ V
+Damaging Property V ~

 Dress code 1 st Offense (and correct) 2 nd & subsequent

-Tobacco/ Drugs/ Alcohol/ Weapons v ~
+Tobacco/ Drugs/ Alcohol/ Weapons ~ V

-Bullying/ Hazing/ Harassment (/) ~
+Bullying/ Hazing/ Harassment (v) ~

-VI.
-Safety/Emergency Info.

-- School Safety: Each Principal shall be responsible for the supervision and implementation of safety programs in his/her school, inclusive of school busses, school grounds, during authorized school activities (such as field trips), within school building(s) (including classrooms and laboratories), school sanctioned activities off school grounds (including, but not limited to, work based learning and internships), and in the use of online resources.
-(Source: WSD Policy EBB) - School Resource Officer: An officer of the Windham Police Department is assigned to the Windham Middle School and Golden Brook School.
+SAFETY/EMERGENCY INFO

+School Safety

+The Superintendent and/or designee shall be responsible for developing and maintaining a comprehensive safety program/plan for the District, considering applicable laws, regulations, Board policies, and best practices.
+While the comprehensive safety program need not be a single consolidated document, it should include (Source: WSD Policy EBB):

+- A. The District-wide Crisis Prevention and Response Plan prepared under policy EBCA, which, in turn, includes the site-specific Emergency Operations Plan for each school (see also RSA 189:64 and policy EBCA); - B. The Sports Injury Emergency Action Plan prepared under policy JLCJA; - C. The District Communication Plan EG; and - D. The School Bus Safety Program established under policy EEAE.

+School Resource Officer

+An officer of the Windham Police Department is assigned to the Windham Schools.
 The officer is an integral part of the school community and the officer works closely with the school counselor, administration, students and their parents.

+Supervision of Students

-An additional officer is assigned to Windham High School and Center School. - Supervision of Students: The Building Principal is responsible for administering and supervising the school, the general conduct of students, both on school premises and during school-sponsored activities off school grounds.
+The Building Principal is responsible for administering and supervising the school, the general conduct of students, both on school premises and during school-sponsored activities off school grounds.
 Students should be under the supervision of a member of the school staff at all reasonable times while they are in school or attending school functions.
 All school staff shall ensure the safety of students even when they are not specifically scheduled for supervisory duty.
-(Source: WSD Policy JLIA) - School Messenger: The Windham School District uses School Messenger to communicate emergencies, school closings and delays, newsletters, school announcements, athletic updates, and many other types of information.

-VII.
-Transportation
+(Source: WSD Policy JLIA)

+TRANSPORTATION